 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to identify hazards associated with climbing university towers to perform research or maintenance activities, and to ensure that all university employees and contractors ascending Texas Tech University towers are trained in the proper procedures of tower climbing.

-REVIEW: This OP will be reviewed in September of every fourth year by the Managing Director of Environmental Health and Safety with substantive revisions forwarded through the Associate Vice President for Research to the Vice President for Research.
-This OP will be reviewed again in 2021.
+REVIEW: This OP will be reviewed in September of every fourth year by the Assistant Vice President for Environmental Health & Safety with substantive revisions forwarded through the Associate Vice President for Research to the Vice President for Research & Innovation.
+This OP will be reviewed again in 2025.

 Any university employee required to climb a Texas Tech University tower must attend a tower climbing safety class.
 Contractors will be required to furnish documentation of tower climbing training.

 Department heads, directors, and administrators will ensure that:

 a.
 All provisions of the tower climbing program are followed;

 b.
 Tower maintenance work shall be scheduled on weekends or off-peak parking hours, when possible, to prevent disruption of contract parking services, and all scheduled maintenance dates and times shall be coordinated with the Director of Traffic and Parking Services.
 The contract tower personnel will be responsible for barricading the drop zone area according to the height they will be working.
 “Drop zone area” is defined in section 4.d.
 Tower maintenance may have to be performed during peak hours, depending on the tower maintenance crew's availability.
 Notification is required and shall be made as soon as possible before work is performed on the KTXT-TV tower, with the following exception: notification will not be required for emergency situations such as changing light bulbs, faulted antennas, or cabling.
 Because no parking lots are beneath the Wind Engineering towers at Reese, coordination of their maintenance through Traffic and Parking is not required.